image-source-control/image-source-control/readme.txt

 - Feature: added ISC fields to Cover blocks using featured image.
 - Feature: show feature image source string in the post excerpt block when the Insert below excerpts option is enabled
 - Feature: the Global List settings show options for which images are included and how many per page.
 The appropriate shortcode attributes override them, if set.
+- Improvement: prevent losing focus on attachment fields in the media modal when saving data
+- Improvement: the Global List settings show options for which images are included and how many per page.
+The appropriate shortcode attributes override them, if set.
 - Improvement: check overlay positions after the site is fully loaded to correct misplaced overlays
 - Improvement: show a default thumbnail image in the global list, when WordPress didn’t create a thumbnail
 - Improvement: show a default thumbnail in WP Admin for [external images](https://imagesourcecontrol.com/documentation/#4-4-2-additional-images)